-At the beginning of each school year, the Dean of Students sends the following information, by email, to all students:
+At the beginning of each school year, the dean of students sends the following information by email to all students:

-- Information about how to enroll in the Broadcast Messaging Service, Wayne State's emergency notification system that uses texts, instant messages and emails to alert students of a campus emergency at computing.wayne.edu/broadcast. - Notice that the cancellation of classes is posted on the university's home page at wayne.edu.
-Those who have signed up for the Broadcast Messaging Service will also receive notification through text, instant message or email.
-Local television and radio broadcasts also provide information on university closures. - WSUPD, 313-577-2222, is available 24 hours a day, seven days a week, 365 days a year for any emergency, including fire and health emergencies.
+- Information about how to enroll in the Broadcast Messaging Service, Wayne State's emergency notification system, which uses texts and emails to alert stakeholders of a campus emergency at broadcast.wayne.edu. - Notice that the university has cancelled classes is posted on the university's main webpage at wayne.edu.
+Those who have signed up for the Broadcast Messaging Service will also receive notification through text or email.
+Local television and radio broadcasts also provide information on university closures. - WSUPD, 313-577-2222, is available 24 hours a day, 7 days a week, 365 days a year for any emergency, including fire and health emergencies.
 Students are encouraged to program the WSUPD number into their phones. - Students are encouraged to draft personal preparedness plans.
-Information about these plans, including instructions and a checklist to assist students in creating their plans, is available at housing.wayne.edu/ student_preparedness_checklist.pdf.

-- Students living in university housing are subject to the Missing Students Policy, discussed in detail on page 14 of this report.
+Information about these plans including instructions and a checklist is available at https://housing.wayne. edu/pdf/student_preparedness checklist.pdf. - Students living in university housing are subject to the Missing Student Notification Policy, discussed in detail on page 16 of this report.
 Those students should complete a confidential contact form.
-Forms are available at the front desk of every residence hall or university-owned apartment. - Students are informed that, in emergency situations, the university's Crisis Management Team will convene and respond to the situation.
+Forms are available at the front desk of every WSU residence hall and apartment building. - Students are informed that, in emergency situations, the university's Crisis Management Team will convene and respond to the situation.
 The team will disseminate timely information to the campus community.
 Wayne State has a rigorous crisis plan, which is continually updated and revised.

-The university also conducts drills and simulations to prepare for crisis. - Counseling and Psychological Services (CAPS) is part of Student Services and is dedicated to providing counseling and psychological services to Wayne State students.
+The university also conducts drills and simulations to prepare for crisis.

+• Counseling and Psychological Services (CAPS) is part of Student Services and is dedicated to providing counseling and psychological services to Wayne State students.
 If students experience stress or feel they need other assistance, they are encouraged to contact CAPS at 313-577-3398.
+For assistance after normal hours of operation - including nights, weekends and university closures - students may call 313-577-9982.